MicrosoftDocs/dataexplorer-docs/data-explorer/connect-jdbc.md

 # Connect to Azure Data Explorer with JDBC

 Java Database Connectivity (JDBC) is a Java API used to connect to databases and execute queries.
 You can use JDBC to connect to Azure Data Explorer.
-This functionality is made possible by Azure Data Explorer's TDS-compliant endpoints, which emulate Microsoft SQL Server.
+This functionality is made possible by Azure Data Explorer's TDS-compliant endpoint, which emulate Microsoft SQL Server.

 ## Connect with JDBC